English

 How Humanities 3 / AP English Language differs from AP English Language:

-- In continuation of the JSerra Humanities tradition, students engage often in dialectic analysis (i.e., Socratic seminar) that leads to student-led discovery.
+- In continuation of the JSerra Humanities tradition, Humanities students engage often in dialectic analysis (i.e., Socratic seminar) that leads to student-led discovery.
 The AP English Language course employs more traditional and varied teaching methods.

 - Humanities 3 /AP Language text selections will differ from AP English Language in their focus on Catholic Worldview and revelation of truth, goodness, and beauty found within the time period from the late Middle Ages through the Enlightenment.